deephdc/deep-docs/source/user/overview/api.rst

     .. code-block:: python

+        #api.py
-        import utils  # this is where your true predict function is
+        import utils  # eg. this is where your true predict function is

         def predict(**kwargs):
             args = preprocess(kwargs)  # transform deepaas input to your standard input